5 Best White Wine Substitutes for Cooking (updated 2023)

 3. Apple Juice

-Another good substitute you should consider as a replacement to white wine is none other than the classic apple juice.
+Another good substitute you should consider as a replacement for white wine is none other than the classic apple juice.

 4. Chicken Broth